 When a brand creates these listings, they add their business name, address, phone number, etc. (see NAPWCHD).
 When you add these citations to your website, it helps the directories rank your business higher in local search by confirming the information you provide is real.

-Search engines love new content, it’s what helps tell them that your site is relevant and up-to-date.
+Search engines love new content.
+It’s what helps tell them that your site is relevant and up-to-date.
 By creating locally focused content such as a page for an upcoming community event, or a blog post on a local store, you’ll not only help build local rankings through citations, but you’ll improve organic rankings as well.
-Optimize for your local content one step further by using Google Posts to share your new content.
+Optimize your local content one step further by using Google Posts to share your new content.

-SEO is meant to help search engines rank your business higher for relevant searches and when you rank higher, you’re more visible to consumers.
-SEO shouldn’t be specific to just local or just organic, if you want your brand to be found online you need to optimize for both.
+SEO is meant to help search engines rank your business higher for relevant searches.
+When you rank higher, you’re more visible to consumers.
+SEO shouldn’t be specific to just local or just organic.
+If you want your brand to be found online you need to optimize for both.

 If your brand is looking to improve its local SEO strategy for multiple locations, Chatmeter has the tools to help.
 Our Local SEO and Reputation Management platform is built to help the multi-location brand take control of their online presence.